Shop::Wildberries::ProductsList - Wildberries product list scraper

 - For advertisements - position in the product list

-- List of keys from "Looking for more" and "You might also like"
+- List of keys from "People also search for" and "You might also like"

 Use cases